Chinese jets 'buzz' Canadian ships in Taiwan Strait, adding new layer to dispute

 On Friday, he will meet with European partners to discuss a range of issues such as climate change, though the diplomatic issue with China is expected to be raised.

-Canada's Defence Department says the Regina and the navy's interim resupply ship, MV Asterix, were travelling in international waters from Vietnam to the coast of North Korea to help the UN prevent North Korean smuggling.
+The Regina and the navy's interim resupply ship, MV Asterix were in the area after travelling in international waters from Vietnam to the coast of North Korea to help the UN prevent North Korean smuggling.
+That included a transit through the strait between mainland China and Taiwan.

-It says the decision to transit the strait between mainland China and Taiwan was not intended to send a political message, but simply represented the most practical route for the vessels.
+The Defence Department confirmed the flypast in an emailed statement on Thursday, adding that the incident "was not provocative, hazardous, or unexpected given the proximity of the Operation Neon operating area to China."

-"The most practical route between Cam Ranh Bay (in Vietnam) and Northeast Asia involves sailing through the Taiwan Strait," said Defence Department spokesman Jessica Lamirande.
+Operation Neon is the name of the military's efforts to crackdown on North Korean smuggling in the East China Sea.

 According to Fisher's report, the "noisy fly-past" was the first such incident between a Canadian vessel and Chinese aircraft, though the Regina' captain, Cmdr.
 Jake French, was quoted as playing down any threat.